Rougham Flying Fortress

 Although often described as being in Great Barton, and sometimes in Bury, the pub is actually within the parish of Rougham.

 Currently closed and boarded up, having been purchased by Greene King.
 The building has been deteriorating for several years.
-In June 2023 news emerged that there are plans to reopen the pub in 2024.
+Over the years there have been a number of suggestions that the pub is due to reopen, but thus far none of these has come to anything.
+Will it happen?
+Who can tell?

 Gallery